sebas642/intercessor/README.md

 Where:

-* USER_ID (string): The unique ID of the peer that has left.
+- USER_ID (string): The unique ID of the peer that has left.

 ## Future

 This project is a work in progress.
-Future work includes tht following:
+Future work includes the following:

-* SSL Support
+- SSL Support
-* Command-line & file configuration
+- Command-line & file configuration
-* Server extra info in HELLO message
+- Server extra info in HELLO message
-* Passphrase for server logins
+- Passphrase for server logins
-* Replace UUID with something stronger and/or easier to remember
+- Replace UUID with something stronger and/or easier to remember
-* Client timeouts
+- Client timeouts
-* Apply optional (configurable) schema validation on messages sent by the peers
+- Apply optional (configurable) schema validation on messages sent by the peers
-* Valgrind
+- Valgrind
-* Docker image
+- Docker image